William J. Rogers

+Biography

 Rogers was born in Appleton, Wisconsin.
 During the Korean War, he served in the United States Army from 1952 to 1954.
 He went to the Mexico City College and then received his bachelor's degree from St. Norbert College, Rogers was a teacher.
 Rogers served in the Wisconsin State Assembly from 1963 to 1985.
 Rogers was a Democrat.
 He lived in Kaukauna, Wisconsin.
 Rogers died on November 8, 2005, at the age of 74.